NikitaGavand/fetch-text-file-and-calculate-nearest-customer/README.md

 I have also perform manual testing for jsp pages and created error.jsp for any UI input errors

 Please Note:
-All the input parameters are mandatory
+1. All the input parameters are mandatory
+2. I have also pushed the output.txt file into the repository to see the output